metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ![Save as .g3drem file](/docs/saveas.PNG)

- Save this file to a SD card, insert the SD card into your IdeaBuilder 3D20, and print.
+5. Save this file to a SD card
+6. Insert the SD card into your IdeaBuilder 3D20
+7. Turn on the printer
+8. Select the appropriate file to print
+9. Click print

 Enjoy!